artsy/artsy.github.io/_posts/2019-04-07-how-did-artsy-become-oss-by-default.markdown

 Going through the process, and being certain in the trade-offs meant for the project gave the mobile team the confidence to take the time to open source their oldest iOS project - a gallery portfolio tool, Folio.

-> It's worth mentioning that we don't just talk externally about Open Source.
+> It's worth mentioning that we don't just talk externally about open source.
 Internally, the Mobile team runs
-> talks about Open Source for the rest of the Artsy staff.
+> talks about open source for the rest of the Artsy staff.
 As well, we discuss the tooling and business
 > implications of having our work in public repos.
 Artsy strives for an open culture, in this case the development
 > team, on the whole, is just further along in the process.

-> The Open Source app idea started with an experiment in the Summer of 2014, asking, "What does a truly Open Source
+> The open Source app idea started with an experiment in the Summer of 2014, asking, "What does a truly open source
 > App look like?"
 The outcome of that was our Swift Kiosk app, Eidolon.
 Open from day one.
 We took the knowledge
 > from that and applied it to our public facing app, Eigen.
 Open from day 806.
 That made 2/3rds of our apps Open
 > Source.
 I'm going to talk about our final app, Energy.
 Open from day 1433 and ~3500 commits.